fossas/spectrometer/docs/userguide.md

   name: mydep
   version: "3.14.15"
   license: GPL-3.0

+remote-dependencies:
+- name: mydep
+  version: "3.14.15"
+  license: GPL-3.0 # Error! "license" is only allowed for custom-dependencies
 ```

 This would return an error with a message explaining what went wrong, and where.
 However, we don't check for everything (yet!):